teja156/kasm_community_images_explorer/README.md

 - An automation script periodically performs a GitHub search with the search query `in:readme sort:updated -user:kasmtech "KASM-REGISTRY-DISCOVERY-IDENTIFIER"` that lists all the public repos of community created Kasm registries forked from [https://github.com/kasmtech/workspaces_registry_template](https://github.com/kasmtech/workspaces_registry_template)
 - The script then parses all workspaces from each found repo
+- **Validates image pullability**: Uses `skopeo` to check if Docker images are publicly accessible before including them
+- **Filters inappropriate content**: Uses a profanity filter to exclude workspaces with inappropriate names, descriptions, or categories
-- Creates a JSON file with all the workspaces information from all found repos
+- Creates a JSON file with all the workspaces information from all found repos, including only validated and appropriate workspaces
 - Passes the JSON to the frontend app to populate in UI
 - Builds the web app and hosts it using GitHub pages

+### Features

+- **Search**: Find workspaces by name, author, or registry URL
+- **Category Filtering**: Filter by predefined categories or "Other" for uncategorized workspaces (case-insensitive matching)
+- **Sorting**: Sort by most stars or most recently updated
+- **Image Validation**: Only includes workspaces with publicly pullable Docker images
+- **Content Filtering**: Automatically filters out workspaces containing profanity
+- **Detailed View**: Click on any workspace to see the raw `workspace.json` data

 ## Self host?